kubernetes-client/java/kubernetes/docs/V1alpha1RoleRef.md

 # V1alpha1RoleRef

+RoleRef contains information that points to the role being used
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **apiGroup** | **String** | APIGroup is the group for the resource being referenced |